 - wants to live in a more expensive area to be closer to family or friends and this wasn’t identified in the needs assessment

-- was self-funding but is now eligible for local authority funding and wants to stay in the same home, which isn’t contracted to the council.
+- was self-funding but is now eligible for local authority funding and wants to stay in the same home, which isn’t contracted to the council, or the council believes your relative's needs could be met in a lower cost care home.

 The third party will need to demonstrate they are able to pay the difference between the local authority’s standard rate and the care home’s actual fees.